hrydgard/ppsspp/README.md

 =========================================

 ### Forked from original project to add additional functionality
+##### Completed
-- Working on a way for vanilla iOS devices to easily transfer ROMs and game saves between the device and computer
+- Easily transfer ROMs and game saves between the device and computer on non jailbroken ios devices
-- Integrating HTTP server that will facilitate moving data to and from the device over local WiFi network
+- Integrated HTTP server that will facilitate moving data to and from the device over local WiFi network
-- Will submit a pull request with original repo when complete.
+- Submitted a pull request with original repo.

 ========================================